-Add a monster from your hand to join the combat, either with a Wandering Monster card or by using a special rule on the card.
+Add a monster from your hand to join the combat, either with a Wandering Monster card or by using the special Undead rule.

 Backstab a player in combat, if you're a Thief.

 Curse them, if you have a Curse card.